Basic Medicare Plans & Coverage in San Diego

 How to Find Out What Original Medicare Covers:

-Talk to your doctor or other health care provider about why you need certain services or supplies, and ask if Medicare will cover them.
-If you need something that’s usually covered and your provider thinks that Medicare won’t cover it in your situation, you’ll have to read and sign a notice saying that you may have to pay for the item, service, or supply.
+Have a conversation with your doctor or healthcare provider to discuss why you require specific services or items, and whether Medicare will provide coverage for them.
+If your provider believes that Medicare might not cover something that is typically included, you will be asked to read and sign a notice stating that you may need to pay for the item, service, or supply.

 Medicare.gov is also a great resource.
-There you can find lists of covered services.
+There you can find lists of basic Medicare plans and coverage for seniors in San Diego and nationwide.

-Medicare doesn’t cover everything.
-If you need certain services that Medicare doesn’t cover, you’ll have to pay for them yourself unless you have other insurance or you’re in a Medicare health plan that covers these services.
+Not everything is covered by Medicare.
+If you require particular services that aren’t covered by Medicare, you’ll need to pay for them on your own, unless you have other insurance or you’re enrolled in a Medicare health plan that includes these services.

 - Long-term care